AUBURN FOOD BUYING CLUB

 Want to Join the Auburn Food Buying Club?

 Contact me and I will send you an application and a price list.
 Membership is only a $35 lifetime fee.
-You are not required to order every month - just when you want to.
+You are not required to order every time - just when you want to.
+You can order for the first time without joining if you want to try it out for free.

 Photo Credit: Flickr